davebenson/doom4-walkthrough/README.md

 When done, jump down to a long walkway that goes almost the whole length of the bridge.
 There's a long gap that have been torn apart: you'll have to double-jump.

 ## Mission 5: The Far Side of the Bridge
 After the destroyed section of the bridge, look down and right to see ELITE GUARD 5.1 (SECRET 5.3) propped up against a wall.
 Jump down.
-Getting back up is slightly more difficult: jump across the gap to jump nearly vertically up a few ledges, looking for green lights (a yellow ledge for the last jump).
+Getting back up is slightly more difficult: jump across the gap to jump nearly vertically up a few ledges, looking for yellow ledges; you'll have to shimmy left at some point.

 Note:  You can get back, but it's not necessary and more difficult than jumping forward.

 Cut scene.

-Enter the next room to find a Health Station, CODEX ENTRY "Monsters / Summoner", and most important Auto-Map.
+Enter the next room to find a Health Station, CODEX ENTRY "Monsters / Summoner", and an AUTO-MAP.

 ## Mission 5: Fight: Tower Exterior
 Enter the next area to surprise 2 Imps.
 Looking at the Imps, there's some Plasma ammo to your left.
 Ahead, the platform has an upper outer story and a lower inner story.
 Further ahead, on a higher platform, is a Quad Powerup - it glows purple brightly.